United States Department of Veterans Affairs

 Side view of combat vehicle

-If you are concerned about exposure to CARC paint during your military service, talk to your health care provider or local VA Environmental Health Coordinator.
+If you are concerned about exposure to CARC paint during your military service, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 How Veterans may have been exposed to CARC paint